-- We presented a simple method to generate a bounded invariant for a differential system. - The method shows that the solutions never converge to an equilibrium point for a parameterized differential system. - The method uses a very general criterion of inclusion of one set in another.
+We presented a simple method to generate a bounded invariant for a differential system.

+The method uses a very general criterion of inclusion of one set in another.

 Perspectives

 - Adapt the method to solve the convergence to a limit cycle for complex systems. - Extend our method in order to account for such an analysis.